Rankings by Cost, Opportunity, Resources and Risk

 • Business Environment: 32.14 (middle of the pack)

-• Risk & Stability: 65.83 (above average; businesses that survive do well)
+• Risk and Stability: 65.83 (above average; businesses that survive do well)

-California's cost structure is prohibitive: 13.42 out of 100.
-That's 7.1 times worse than South Dakota (95.76), a gap that makes bootstrapped success nearly impossible for Main Street businesses.
-The 80.78-point difference represents substantial gaps in taxes, electricity and cost of living.
+California's cost structure scores 13.42 out of 100, 7.1 times worse than South Dakota (95.76).
+This gap makes bootstrapped success nearly impossible for Main Street businesses.
+The 82.34-point difference reflects gaps in taxes, electricity and cost of living.

 Who Succeeds vs. Who Struggles